syncfusion-content/xamarin-docs/Xamarin/AutoComplete/AutoComplete-Modes.md

 ![Append](images/AutoComplete-Suggesting-Modes/append.png)

-## Suggesting Choices and Appending Suggestions to Text
+## SuggestAppend Mode

+In SuggestAppend mode, the control combines both Suggest and Append behaviors:
-The text is appended to the first matched item in the suggestions collection and filtered suggestions are displayed in a drop down list.
-The user can pick from a list directly or use up and down keys for browsing the list.
+- The first matched item is appended to the text
+- Filtered suggestions are displayed in a dropdown list

+Users can either select an item directly from the list or use the up and down arrow keys to navigate through the suggestions.
 {% tabs %}

 {% highlight xaml %}